Skip to Content

 Benefits of using a calmative.

-• Reduction of anxiety and fear in horses, making them easier to handle and work with.
+• Management of anxiety and fear in horses, making them easier to handle and work with.

 • Sedation for procedures without causing significant muscle relaxation or loss of consciousness.

-• Reduce the risk of injury to both the horse and the handler during potentially stressful situations.
+• Reduce the risk of injury to the horse and the handler during potentially stressful situations.

 However, it’s important to note that these are powerful medications that should only be used under the guidance of a veterinarian.
 It’s also important to follow your veterinarian’s instructions carefully when using this medication, as improper use can lead to adverse effects and potentially harm your horse.